antonwiklund99/exjobb/obsidian/Moving up the network stack.md

 ```

 #### Adding the package to the socket
 If the socket is locked, the packet must be added to the backlog queue.
 If there is no process blocked waiting to consume data on the socket, or the state of the socket is `TCP_LISTEN` the packet must be processed immediately via the call to `tcp_v4_do_rcv()`.
 If the socket is locked, the packet must be added to the backlog queue with `tcp_add_backlog()`.
+This queue is processed by the owner of the socket lock right before it is released.
 ```
 if (sk->sk_state == TCP_LISTEN) {
 	ret = tcp_v4_do_rcv(sk, skb);